Meet Our Jacksonville-Based Interior Design Team

 After obtaining her BBA in Management and an MBA in Information Systems, she spent twelve years at Accenture in Denver, Colorado, managing large-scale telecommunication development projects.
 After relocating to Florida in 2002, with her husband and their two children, she chose to leave the corporate world.
 She went in search of her next move, hoping to couple her business knowledge with a more creative outlet.
 She had her “aha” moment – and forged forward into the world of Interior Design.
 She immersed herself in everything ‘design’ completing an interior design program while working for a Jacksonville-based interior design firm.
 Pam could no longer contain her entrepreneurial spirit and in 2004 Pamela Neel Interiors became a reality.
 The combination of Pam’s experience, her eye for design and her project management background sets her apart from other interior designers.

-Pamela Neel Interiors has received the “Best of Houzz” award for eight years, 2014-2022.
+Pamela Neel Interiors has received the “Best of Houzz” award for ten years, 2014-2023.
 Pam was honored to take part in ABC’s “Extreme Makeover/Home Edition” television show in 2011.
 Pam’s work was also featured in the 2006 Symphony Showhouse located in the historic Springfield area.
 Her work was published in Water’s Edge magazine in 2006 and 2007.

 Being competitive in the design industry requires continual education to stay versed in ever-changing design and marketplace trends.
 Pam stays current by participating in professional conferences, Colormix events, attending the Home Furnishings Market in High Point and Atlanta, and is a longstanding member and contributor to the WCAA (Window Coverings Association of America).